 Kale and broccoli salad with sweet cranberries and crunchy macadamia nuts in sweet balsamic dressing is a perfect side dish that comes together in minutes!

-I’ve found that he’s much more enthusiastic about eating veggies if he helps with the prep, and massaged salads like this are perfect for making with kids.
+I've found that my kid is much more enthusiastic about eating veggies if he helps with the prep, and massaged kale salads like this are perfect for making with kids.

-Y’all, this salad was basically all Darrol’s idea.
-He has been really into balsamic vinegar lately, and it was actually his suggestion that we make this a kale-broccoli salad mix.
+Y'all, this salad was basically all my son's idea.
+He has been really into balsamic vinegar lately, and it was actually his suggestion that we make this a kale and broccoli salad mix.
 The original plan was just to make a kale salad.

-What we got instead was this epic bowl of magic.
+What we got instead was an epic bowl of magic.

 It's a healthy, crunchy bowl of goodness that you can serve immediately or the next day.

 You can use this for other bowl situations, too!
-Baked tofu or cooked chickpeas would both be lovely ways to turn this side dish into a proper meal.
+Cooked white beans or chickpeas are both lovely ways to turn this side dish into a proper meal.

 It also makes a nice substitute for slaw at your next cookout.

-If grain bowls are your thing, this salad is a perfect mix-in.
-Just serve yourself up a double portion of broccoli salad, and toss it with some quinoa or other whole grain to bulk it up a bit.
+If grain bowls are your thing, this salad is a perfect addition.
+Just serve yourself up some of this broccoli salad and toss it with quinoa or your favorite cooked whole grain to bulk it up a bit.

-- 4 cups chopped kale - stems removed.
+- 4 loosely-packed cups chopped kale - stems removed.
 Think bite-sized pieces.